dryruby/ebnf/README.md

     [1] symbol ::= expression

-(Note, this can introduce an ambiguity if the previous rule ends in a range or enum and the current rule has no identifier.
+(Note, this can introduce an ambiguity if the previous rule ends in a range or enum and the current rule has no number.
 In this case, enclosing `expression` within parentheses, or adding intervening comments can resolve the ambiguity.)

 Symbols are written in CAPITAL CASE if they are the start symbol of a regular language (terminals), otherwise with they are treated as non-terminal rules.
 Literal strings are quoted.